przemwo/js-blog-project/pages/2019-05-25-gently-introduction-to-react-hooks-part-2/index.md

 ## Let's write some code

-We'll with the start as before from the class component.
+We'll start as before from the class component.
 Later, we will transform it into a functional component that will use **React Hooks**.

 To access the rendered component (including our input field), we must use the `componentDidMount` lifecycle method.
 In addition, in order to actually "catch" this input field, we must create a reference to it and store it in a variable.
 This will be provided by the `createRef` method.
 Finally, having reference to the rendered input field, we will use the `select` method, which will select the text.

-I marked new elements in the code.
+I marked new elements in the code:

 ```jsx
 import React from 'react';